-South Carolina’s workers’ compensation laws can be tough to understand.
-If you suffer an on-the-job injury, you may be eligible for workers’ compensation.
+South Carolina workers’ compensation laws can be tough to understand.
+If you suffer an on-the-job injury, you may be eligible for workers compensation benefits.
 Yet, there can be times when an employer takes steps to prevent you from getting fair compensation due to your workplace injury.

 What It Takes to File a Workers’ Compensation Claim in Beaufort

-You have up to 90 days from the date of your on-the-job accident to file a workers’ compensation claim in Beaufort.
+You have up to 90 days from the date of your on-the-job accident to file a workers’ compensation claim with your employer and up to two years to file your claim with the South Carolina Workers’ Compensation Commission (SCWCC).
 If your injury is serious, go to an emergency room or call 911 immediately.
-You should also report the injury to your employer and make sure it has a record of it.
+You should also report the injury to your employer and make sure there is a record of the incident.

 In South Carolina, employers with at least four staff members are required to have workers’ compensation insurance.
 There are some exceptions to this rule.
 Regardless, if you qualify for workers’ compensation, your employer can help you cover some or all of your lost wages and medical expenses associated with your on-the-job injury.

-If your employer refuses to pay your workers’ compensation claim, it is beneficial to partner with a lawyer.
-You can hire a Beaufort workers’ compensation lawyer who knows the ins and outs of South Carolina’s laws.
-This attorney will advocate for you and ensure you receive sufficient compensation relating to your workplace injury.
+If your employer refuses to pay your workers’ compensation claim, it is beneficial to partner with a powerful legal advocate.
+You can hire a workers’ compensation lawyer in Beaufort who knows the ins and outs of the state’s workers’ comp laws.
+Shelly Leeke Law Firm will advocate for you and ensure you receive sufficient compensation relating to your workplace injury.

 Why It Pays to Decline an Immediate Beaufort Workers’ Compensation Settlement Offer